Timothep/specc/README.md

 **Preamble.**

-As a member of the software profession, a practitioner must recognize responsibility to users first and foremost, to his/her clients, as well as to society, to other software professionals, and to self.
-The following Principles are not laws, but standards of conduct which define the essentials of honorable behavior for the practitioner.

-I am a software professional, and as such I strive to uphold the following principles:
+As a software practitioner, I freely chose to uphold the following principles of honorable behavior and will strive to make them a reality for the betterment of our profession.

 **I.** I am dedicated to providing software services, with respect for the resources, dignity & rights of my clients, their users & my peers.